oVirt/ovirt-engine-api-metamodel/README.md

+# oVirt Engine API Metamodel

-= oVirt Engine API Metamodel
+Welcome to the oVirt Engine API Metamodel source repository.
+This repository is hosted on [GitHub:ovirt-engine-api-metamodel](https://github.com/oVirt/ovirt-engine-api-metamodel).

 This project contains the oVirt Engine API Metamodel.
 It is a set of tools that read, analyze and generate code from the API model.

-== Building
+## Building

 To build this project use the usual Maven command line:

   $ mvn clean install

-== Releasing
+## Releasing

 The project is released to Maven Central via the Sonatype OSSRH repository.